weaviate/weaviate/docs/en/use/getting-started.md

 }
 ```

 We now have created a mini-graph of 4 nodes.
-Let's now explore the graph!
+Let's explore the graph now!

 #### Many References